Mary Eliza Haweis: Marriage and family

 When she was seventeen or eighteen, she became a member of Reverend Hugh Reginald Haweis's congregation at St. James the Less, Westminster, always writing notes of his sermons with pen and paper as he spoke.
 On 30 November 1867, a year after her father's death, she married Haweis at St. Mary's Church, Kilburn.
 As newlyweds they resided at Welbeck St, at 16 St. Marylebone, London.
 They had four children together.
 Their first-born son, Reginald Joy, died in infancy in 1869, but three further children survived to adulthood: Lionel (b.
 1870), Hugolin Olive (b.1873), and Stephen Hugh Wyllyams (b.
 1878), who also became a painter.
 In the 1880 England Census, the family is recorded as living at 34 St Johns Wood Rd, St. Marylebone with a nurse, cook, and footman.

-As Reverend Hugh Reginald Haweis was a popular preacher, Mary Eliza Haweis accompanied her husband on preaching tours of the continent and North America.
+As Reverend Haweis was a popular preacher, Mary Eliza Haweis accompanied her husband on preaching tours of the continent and North America.
 Soon her travels abroad became an annual occurrence, enabling her to visit many great art galleries in European countries such as France, Germany, and Italy.
-In 1885, she and her husband traveled to America, where Reverend H.R.
-Haweis was a lecturer at Boston and a University preacher at Harvard.
-Ultimately, their goal was to become acquainted with the American citizens during their stay in the United States.
-Mrs. Haweis' visit to the Chicago exhibition in 1893 made a lasting impression on the city, made evident by her portrait being featured afterward in the Chicago Herald.
+In 1885, she and her husband traveled to America, where Reverend Haweis was a lecturer at Boston and a University preacher at Harvard.
+Mrs. Haweis's visit to the Chicago exhibition in 1893 resulted in her portrait being featured in the Chicago Herald.